The Flower Duet, known in French as "Sous le dome epais," is one of the most beautiful opera duets your sopranos will ever sing.

 I hope you and your singers enjoy this free vocal sheet music!

-The link for the vocal lines:
+The links for the free vocal lines:

 Remember that the entire 16-page "Flower Duet" in the original key (as well as a version transposed into the key of G), is available at this page on my site, Lakme Flower Duet sheet music.